 On the wireless side the router defaults to some rather weak settings.
 The "Wireless Network Mode" is set to "Mixed" which is OK, although if all your wireless connections will be "B Only" or "G Only", choose that.
 The SSID is "Linksys" and "Wireless Security" is set to "Disabled".
 At a minimum you want to enable the strongest Security Mode that you can, and change the default SSID.
 For more detailed advice, Google is your friend.

 After doing some Googling it appears that Linksys has changed the firmware to Syslog logging instead of SNMP Trap.
 And according to the Linklogger software site and some others that I found they completely disabled external logging for some reason.
 So if you want that, you'll need to use some third party firmware.
 Third party firmware also lets you do other things that the stock firmware doesn't.
 The WRT54G firmware is actually released under the GNU General Public License so there are all sorts of free versions available.
 See WiFi Planet for an article explaining it.
-You can get some from hyperwrt.org, HyperWRT Thibor, dd-wrt.com, Tomato and several other places for free or from sveasoft for 20 US dollars a year, which gives you access to their support functions.
+You can get some from dd-wrt.com, Tomato and several other places for free or from sveasoft for 20 US dollars a year, which gives you access to their support functions.
 Others are listed in the Wi-Fi Planet article.
+The author of the Tomato firmware lists alternative firmware at the bottom of his page.
 There's also lots of information on the WRT54G series of routers at Wikipedia.

 If you decide to try third party firmware make absolutely certain that it supports your model of router.
 That's partly because the later versions of the WRT54G (and to a lesser extent the WRT54GL and WRT54GS) have been crippled by Linksys in ways that limit what, if any, third party firmware can be installed.
 Some use a different chipset that isn't compatible, others have less RAM and Flash RAM so they can't run as many features.
 You can use the pages at wikipedia.org or dslreports.com to confirm your router model.
 The serial number is the best indicator if you don't trust the sticker on the bottom of the router.

 Another option is to buy a different brand of router that will work with the third party firmware that has the features you want.
-This DD-WRT page lists other brands that can be used.
-The Buffalo WHR-HP-G54 is reportedly a good option as are some of their other models.
-Please note that I'm not personally familiar with them, so do your homework.
+These DD-WRT and Tomato pages list other brands that can be used.